Itera/ansible-workshop/README.md

 * Create the package installer task in main.yml to install haveged
     * Use the yum module
 * Create a playbook for haveged in the playbooks directory
-    * Set it up so that it runs the haveged role for servers in the web group
+    * Set it up so that it runs the haveged role for servers in the `server` group
 * Run the playbook

-This should install haveged on web1 only.
-SSH into web1 and check the entropy level.
+This should install haveged on web1 and web3 only.
+SSH into web1 or web3 and check the entropy level.
 It is still too low.
 If you check you will find that haveged isn't actually running.

 To handle starting and stopping services we need to discuss handlers.